Adedoyin-Abass/Adedoyin-Abass/README.md

 * **[Caesar Cipher](https://github.com/Ubuntu-Dekiru/PRODIGY_CS_01)** - My favorite feature is the custom feature that allows users to input their shift value.
 *  **[Block-Oriented Image Security tool](https://github.com/Ubuntu-Dekiru/PRODIGY_CS_02)** - My favorite feature of this code is its perfect reversibility, which relies on the key generated and used by the `block_scramble` function.
 *  **[Developed XOR-based image manipulation tools](https://github.com/Ubuntu-Dekiru/xor_image_manipulation)** - The encryption algorithm makes use of XOR operations to obscure the relationship between the plaintext (original image) and the ciphertext (scrambled image) by mixing bits.
+*  **[Password Complexity Checker](https://github.com/Ubuntu-Dekiru/PRODIGY_CS_03)** - The code creates a password strength checker application that dynamically assesses and displays the strength of a user-entered password, providing visual feedback based on various criteria like length, character types, and special characters.
 *  **[Real Time Keystroke Logger](https://github.com/Ubuntu-Dekiru/PRODIGY_CS_04)** - This Python script uses the `pynput` library to capture and log keyboard keystrokes (both alphanumeric and special keys) in real-time to a text file, stopping when the `Esc` key is pressed.
 ## 💬 Let's Connect!
 * [LinkedIn](https://linkedin.com/in/adedoyin-abass)